pmarsceill/patrickmarsceill.com/_posts/2016/2016-11-28-hacking-the-font-stack.md

 ---
 layout: post
-title:  "Hacking the font stack"
+title:  "Hacking the font Stack"
 description: "Explorations in a modern native fonts on the web"
 date: 2016-11-28 17:18:00
 featured_img: articles/hacking-font-stack/hacking-font-stack.png